jmquigley/util.fixture/README.md

 ##### options

 - `basedir {string}`: The base location where the fixture will be temporarily located.
-The default location is `~/.tmp/unit-test-data/`.
+The default location is determined by the environment variable `TMP` first or `TEMP` if TMP is not found.
+If neither of these are set, then `~/.tmp/unit-test-data` is created and used within the users home directory.
+This must be a directory that is writable by the user running the test.
 - `fixtureDirectory {string}`: The location within the project where fixtures are found.
 The default is `./test/fixtures`.
 - `templateData {object}`: a map of key/value pairs that are used for replacement within each fixture file.
 The [string-template](https://www.npmjs.com/package/string-template) library is used to perform the replacement.
 All files are checked.
 - `dataFile {string}`: The name of the data list file, within the fixture location, that will be parsed and saved into `fixture.data` as an array of lines.
 By default this file is `data.list`.
 It is parsed by the [util.filelist](https://www.npmjs.com/package/util.filelist) module.
 This is a way to get a large list of information into the fixture.